 We offer resources and services to help you:

 - Learn more about how your US expat taxes are impacted when you live and work in Canada by reading our Country-Specific Guide to Canada.

 - File amended tax returns and forms easily, accurately, and in a timely manner.

-If you have any more questions about your US expat taxes and their implications in Canada, or if you’d like to enlist our help in completing your returns, please contact us.
+Discover more ideas on how to limit your tax liability by following Expatriate Tax Return Savings Tips on our website.
+If you have any more questions about your US expat taxes and their implications in Canada, or if you’d like to learn more about our expat tax services, please contact us.

 Copyright Greenback Expat Tax Services June 12, 2012, Updated June 18, 2013